-Escape into nature with Amanbagh—one of the best hotels in Rajasthan, and the perfect pampering retreat.
+Escape into nature with Amanbagh—one of the best luxury hotels in Rajasthan, and the perfect pampering retreat.
 Options for Ayurvedic treatments, yoga classes, meditation sessions, and other wellness-focused activities abound.
 And when you want to venture off the hotel grounds, Sariska National Park, the scenery of the Aravalli Hills, and the picturesque ruins of the Ajabgarh Fort await.

 What makes Chhatra Sagar a standout amongst Rajasthan’s crop of five-star beauties?
 Its location is certainly special.
 Comprised of high-end, en-suite tents which overlook a century-old dam, the hotel gives guests the chance to wake up to views of the water and glorious birdsong.